trunkclub/create-react-app/docs/UPGRADING-V8.md

 ## Testing Errors

+### Failing Snapshots

 Jest updated the format of snapshots, so you may have a lot of failing snapshot tests.
 In most cases, it should be safe to just update your snapshots.

+### Jest Fails to Run Due to a TypeError for Path

+If Jest won't even run and it complains about a expecting a string for path, then it's likely due to multiple versions of Jest installed in `node_modules`.

+Nuking your `node_modules` folder _should_ fix it.